Impetigo treatment

 - At the end of your visit, you are provided with a visit summary, receipt and educational material about your diagnosis.
 At your request, we can send your primary care provider information about your visit.

 Impetigo is typically treated with a topical antibiotic ointment or cream that you apply directly to the sores.
-You may need to soak the affected area in warm water or use wet compresses first to help remove the scabs and help the antibiotic penetrate the skin.
+Crusts can prevent the antibiotic from getting to the skin.
+You may need to soak the affected area in warm water or use wet compresses first to help remove the crusts.

-If more than a few sores form, oral antibiotic medications may be prescribed.
-Always finish the entire course of antibiotics, even if the lesions heal completely before the prescription is used up.
-It helps to prevent the infection from returning and makes developing antibiotic resistance less likely.
+If you have many sores, oral antibiotic medications may also be prescribed.
+Always finish the entire course of antibiotics, even if the lesions heal completely before the prescription is finished.
+This helps prevent the infection from returning and makes developing antibiotic resistance less likely.

 With proper treatment, impetigo usually heals in 7 to 10 days.
-If there is an underlying condition or skin disease, the infection may take longer to heal completely.
+If there is an underlying condition or skin infection, the infection may take longer to heal completely.

-Health care providers conduct a visual examination of the infected area and assess the symptoms.
+A provider will conduct a visual exam of the infected area and assess the symptoms.

 Impetigo is highly contagious.
-Impetigo can spread by touching infected skin or items that have been in contact with infected areas (such as clothing, towels, and bed linens).
-The symptoms can be itchy, so children can spread the infection by scratching and infecting other areas of their body.
-Keep fingernails short to minimize skin abrasion.
+It can spread by touching infected skin or items that have been in contact with infected skin (such as bed linens, clothes and towels).
+When you scratch the infected area, you can infect other areas of your body by scratching them afterward.
+Keep fingernails short on children to minimize skin abrasion.

-Keeping skin clean helps to prevent impetigo.
-Children must wash their hands thoroughly, and bathe or shower regularly.
-Pay particular attention to skin injuries such as cuts, scrapes, bug bites, areas of eczema and rashes.
-Clean and cover the affected areas with non-stick dressing and tape.
+Keeping skin clean helps prevent impetigo.
+Children should wash their hands thoroughly, and bathe or shower regularly.
+Pay particular attention to skin injuries like bug bites, cuts and scrapes as well as areas with eczema and rashes.
+Clean and cover affected areas with non-stick dressing and tape.

-- Avoid sharing personal items such as clothing, bedding, towels, soaps, and razors
+- Avoid sharing personal items, such as bedding, clothes, razors, soap and towels.

-- Collect the bed linens, towels, and clothing of anyone with an infection, and wash in hot water
+- Collect the bed linens, clothes and towels from anyone with an infection and wash them in hot water.

-- Keep the hard surfaces of your home and kitchen clean
+- Keep the hard surfaces of your home clean.

 IMPORTANT!
 PLEASE READ: This material is for reference only and should not be used to determine treatment for specific medical conditions.
 Please visit a health care provider for evaluation, diagnosis and treatment of any symptoms you may be experiencing.
 If you're experiencing a medical emergency, please dial 911 or visit your local emergency department.